airside-tech/rackmaster/README.md

 It runs in local mode and uses browser storage as before.

 ### API mode (prepared for):
-Start backend once Node.js/npm is available, change location to the rackmaster folder.
+Start backend once Node.js/npm is available.
+Change location to the rackmaster folder first.
+>> cd /rackmaster/server
 >> npm install
 >> npm start